- No products in the cart.

 We are thrilled to welcome golfers and supporters to join us for the 2nd Annual Golf4TheV!
 Together, we will raise money for the Stuart Scott Memorial Cancer Research Fund of the V Foundation for Cancer Research.
 The V Foundation is a non-profit organization with one goal in mind – achieving Victory Over Cancer®.
-This event’s honoree will be Herman Bulls, a well-respected businessman and board director.
+This event’s honoree will be Dr. Belinda Miles, a well-respected educator and board director.

 10:00AM | Registration

 12 NOON | Shotgun Start

 The V Foundation for Cancer Research was founded by ESPN and the legendary basketball coach Jim Valvano with one goal in mind: to achieve Victory Over Cancer®.

 Since its formation in 1993, the V Foundation has awarded more than $290 million in cancer research grants nationwide and is one of the premier supporters of cutting-edge cancer research.

 SUNY Westchester Community College has flourished under the leadership of Dr. Belinda S. Miles.
 The college has more than doubled its graduation rates, improved college readiness, increased retention, and achieved unprecedented fundraising levels.